The Elfkins – Baking A Difference (2019) – Movie Review

 The animation of the leading characters is somewhat basic.
 Still, I was incredibly impressed with the animation level regarding minor details such as backgrounds, cakes, buildings and even the Elfkins hideout underground.
 The film’s audio track was lively, fun, and impressive to hear.
 The movie sneaks in one musical number which is also welcomed.
 Voice work is pleasing and fresh as an animation film.

 Overall, I found this film to be fantastic.
 It is a light-hearted family film which had me smiling from start to finish with positive messages, short duration and one musical number.
 The lead animation may seem somewhat basic, but the level of detail in other areas, including the film’s backgrounds and audio track, is undoubtedly stunning.
 The Elfkins – Baking a Difference is a cute family film which feels freshly made for all ages to enjoy and share.

-The Elfkins – Baking A Difference (2019) is Coming Soon to Digital!
+The Elfkins – Baking A Difference (2019) is Available on Digital from July 7th!